VMware Horizon Suite to launch in Q1

 IT administrators can also use this part of the suite to set security and data access policies.

-The View update has, reportedly, improved the software’s usability with Microsoft Lync and made easier for IT admins to manage larger virtual desktop deployments.
+The View update has, reportedly, improved the software’s usability with Microsoft Lync and made it easier for IT admins to manage larger virtual desktop deployments.
 The product can also be used to deliver a Windows desktop to iPad users.

 Mirage has also received a similar tweak, which allows IT managed Windows images to run on non-Windows devices, and now boasts application layering features that let apps be grouped together and rolled out to specific groups of users.